stevew-web/andproducers/pages/Stories/a-week-in-production.md

 ---
-title: A week in production: what really slows delivery
+title: "A week in production: what really slows delivery"
 permalink: /stories/a-week-in-production/
 ---

 # A week in production: what really slows delivery (and how teams fix it)

-Every “late” campaign usually has the same root causes — just with different costumes.
+Every “late” campaign usually has the same root causes - just with different costumes.

 ### The usual blockers
 1. **The brief wasn’t final**